transdigiware/blockchain/howto/ibp-console-deploy-ocp-rhm.md

 Ensure that you are not using the ESR version of Firefox.
 If you are, switch to another browser such as Chrome and log in.
 {: important}

 The administrator who provisions the console can grant access to other users and restrict the actions they can perform.
-For more information, see [Managing users from the console](/docs/blockchain-sw-251?topic=blockchain-sw-251-console-icp-manage#console-icp-manage-users){: external} in the {{site.data.keyword.blockchainfull_notm}} Platform 2.5.1documentation.
+For more information, see [Managing users from the console](/docs/blockchain-sw-251?topic=blockchain-sw-251-console-icp-manage#console-icp-manage-users){: external} in the {{site.data.keyword.blockchainfull_notm}} Platform 2.5.1 documentation.

 ## Upgrading your deployment
 {: #console-deploy-ocp-rhm-upgrade-deployment}